jameshibbard/blog/_posts/2025-06-02-authentication-with-devise-and-cancancan-in-rails.md

   end
 end
 ```
-This ensures that any new user is automatically given the “Regular” role if no other role is set.
+This ensures that any new user is automatically given the "Regular" role if no other role is set.

 Notice how we are assigning the role in a `before_validation` callback.
 One might consider using `before_create` or `before_save` instead, but since Rails 5, `belongs_to` enforces presence by default, and those callbacks fire after validations have run — too late to meet the requirement.
-Using `optional: true` would suppress the error, but would contradict the application’s intent, as every user should have a role.
+Using `optional: true` would suppress the error, but would contradict the application's intent, as every user should have a role.

 Take a moment at this point to start up the app again and make sure that everything is working.
 You should be able to specify your name when signing up as a new user.